build2/libbuild2-autoconf/README.md

 start with an underscore (and thus are reserved, as in the above example) or refer to one of the predefined variables.

-The custom substitutions can also be used to override the built-in checks, for
+The custom substitutions can also be used to override the checks, for example:
-example:

 ```
 h{config}: in{config}